Mohammed84Farouk/CSE331-DSA-Project/README.md

 ## About US

-We are a group of five students who share a passion for solving complex problems and creating innovative solutions.
-Our team consists of a five computer science majors, providing a unique blend of skills and perspectives.
+We are a group of five students currently enrolled at Ain Shams University, Faculty of Engineering, who share a passion for solving complex problems and creating innovative solutions.
+Our team consists of a five Computers & Systems Engineering majors, providing a unique blend of skills and perspectives.

 At the heart of our team is a shared commitment to hard work, collaboration, and making a difference.
 Whether we're working on a school project or a startup, we approach every challenge with enthusiasm, creativity, and a drive to succeed.